 Patrícia Nogueira (Porto, Portugal) is a documentary filmmaker, producing and directing her own documentaries and working regularly in other director's films, both documentary and fiction.
 Documentary was the way she chose to express herself about the surrounding world and her inner concerns.
 In her first feature documentary, 3 hours to love, Patricia pursues her favorite topic and tries to engage audience with women's emotions and sexuality.
-The film won the award for Best Documentary at Viana do Castelo Film Meetings (2013) and was officially selected for DocLisboa (2013), Cine Las Americas, at USA (2014), FEST (2014), Berlin Feminist Film Week (2015) and Women's Voices Now Film Festival, in L.A., USA (2016).
+The film won the award for Best Documentary at Viana do Castelo Film Meetings (2013) and was officially selected for DocLisboa (2013), Cine Las Americas, at USA (2014), FEST (2014), Berlin Feminist Film Week (2015), Filministes: Festival du Cinéma Féministes, Montreal, Canada (2015) and Women's Voices Now Film Festival, in L.A., USA (2016).

-Patrícia is currently a doctoral candidate in Digital Media, under the UT Austin-Portugal International Program, and a fellow researcher from the Portuguese Foundation for Science and Technology, researching audience in interactive documentary along with the National Film Board of Canada.
-Her research interests are focused on Feminist Film Studies, Issues of Representation, Spectatorship and Digital Environments, and she's also a Deputy-Chair of the research work group Cinema and Contemporary Visual Arts, under NECS - The European Network for Cinema and Media Studies.
+Her research interests are focused on Interactive Documentary, Feminist Film Studies, Issues of Representation, Spectatorship and Digital Environments.
+She is the Deputy-Chair of the research work group Cinema and Contemporary Visual Arts, under NECS - The European Network for Cinema and Media Studies.

 Persevering curiosity is part of her personality.
-She traveled around the world and lived in Paris, Lisbon, Austin (Tx, USA) and Vancouver.
-Regardless the wonderful experiences of living abroad, it is in Porto, the city where she born, that she feels at home.
+She traveled around the world and has lived in Paris, Lisbon, Austin (Tx, USA) and Vancouver.
+Regardless the wonderful experiences of living abroad, it is in Porto, her hometown, where she feels at home.